 When a business is measuring the effectiveness of a process, often metrics and KPIs are established to perform the evaluation and analysis.
 The key factor to consider is also to employ a holistic view of operational metrics that are being identified and used.
 A business cannot track only one and expect to obtain sustainable development.
-By using multiple types of metrics, companies can leverage more data and acquire insights needed for success.
+By using multiple types of metrics and professional operational reporting tools, companies can leverage more data and acquire insights needed for success.
 To successfully define metrics, we will focus on 12 examples and show what does a metric report look like on an operational level.

 Top 12 Operational Metrics Examples

 While there are numbers of operational metrics to choose from, a company needs to be careful which one will be of utmost importance and value.
 That being said, we will discuss operational metrics examples that can be used in business processes and outline the most prominent ones, while using business analytics tools as our invaluable assistance.

 The need to establish specific operational metrics and track their efficiency creates invaluable results for any marketing campaign.
 Let's see this through an example.